-August 30, 1979: The day John McEnroe and Ilie Nastase played one of the most tumultuous matches in tennis history
+August 30, 1979: The day McEnroe and Nastase played one of the most tumultuous matches in tennis history

 The players involved: John McEnroe and Ilie Nastase

-At the time, young McEnroe, aged 20, was one of the event’s favourites, being ranked No 3, while Nastase, aged 33, was declining and had already left the top 20.
-Yet the first No 1 in the history of the ATP ranking was not willing to let himself be beaten so easily by the youngster, and he was ready to do anything to make McEnroe’s life miserable.
+At the time, young McEnroe, aged 20, was one of the event’s favourites, being ranked No 3, while Nastase, aged 33, was declining and was already ranked outside the top 20.
+Yet the first No 1 in the history of the ATP rankings was not willing to let himself be beaten so easily by the youngster, and he was ready to do anything to make McEnroe’s life miserable.

 “When they heard that, the people went crazy,” Nastase said.
 “They wanted to see the match that night.
 They paid their money.
 They didn’t want to see me disqualified.”